Special offer

 What to include in a welcome letter

-• What the employee will do on their first few days
+• what the employee will do in their first few days

-• Required documents to bring on their first day
+• attached documents to review before the first day

-• Name of person(s) who they may meet or work with
+• name of individual(s) they may meet or work with

 How to write a welcome letter

-Here are some steps you can use to write your own letter:
+Here are some steps you can take to write your letter:

 1. Create an outline